How can you limit your exposure to COVID-19 when travelling, staying at hotel or shopping over the holidays?

 The image below recognises that no single intervention is perfect at preventing the spread of COVID-19 - multiple layers improve success.

-How can you limit your exposure to COVID-19 when shopping for gifts or other items?
+How can you limit your exposure to COVID-19 when shopping?

 - Ensure you leave home with your face mask and hand sanitiser.